Course

 Course description

-This course prepares students to evaluate and apply research to social work practice and policy development.
-Students will examine how qualitative, quantitative and mixed research methods contribute to knowledge and understanding the limits of knowledge.
-Students will develop a research question and apply knowledge of research design (ethical issues, recruitment, sampling, data collection, data analysis) to that question.
+This course prepares students to conduct, evaluate and apply research to improve social work practice, policy and service provision.
+Students will examine how qualitative, quantitative and mixed methods research contribute to knowledge and understanding the limits of knowledge.
+Students will develop a research question and apply knowledge of research design to that question, addressing ethical issues, recruitment, sampling, data collection, data analysis, and knowledge mobilization.

 Course content

-• Best practices in social work include the integration of research into practice.
+• Best practices in social work include the integration of research into practice and the ongoing creation and review of new knowledge about issues relevant to service users.

-• Practitioners must be able to critically evaluate the quality of research design and findings for quantitative, qualitative and mixed-methods research, and demonstrate discernment when integrating research into practice.
+• Social workers must be able to critically evaluate the quality of research design and demonstrate discernment when integrating research into practice.

-• Research methods have ethical implications and methods employed by social workers in research are congruent with social work values.
+• Research has ethical implications, and methods employed by social workers must be congruent with social work values.

 Learning activities